Boolean Compressed Sensing and Noisy Group Testing

 \subsection{Notation}

-We use bold-face to denote matrices, while regular font is used to denote vectors, scalars and components of matrices.
-For clarity, figure \ref{fig:notation} illustrates our notation by means of a simple example. \begin{itemize} \item $N$ is the total number of items, $K$ is the known number of defectives (or positive items), $p$ denotes the probability that an item is part of a given test, and $T$ is the total number of tests. \item Codewords: For the $j$-th item, $X_j^T$ is a binary row vector $\in\{0,1\}^T$, with the $t$-th entry $X_j(t)=1$ if the $j$-th item is pooled in test $t$, and $0$ otherwise.
+We use bold-face to denote matrices, while regular font is used to denote vectors, scalars and entries of matrices.
+For clarity, Fig.~\ref{fig:notation} illustrates our notation by means of a simple example. \begin{itemize} \item $N$ is the total number of items, $K$ is the known number of defectives (or positive items), $p$ denotes the probability that an item is part of a given test, and $T$ is the total number of tests. \item Codewords: For the $j$-th item, $X_j^T$ is a binary row vector $\in\{0,1\}^T$, with the $t$-th entry $X_j(t)=1$ if the $j$-th item is pooled in test $t$, and $0$ otherwise.
 Following an information theoretic convention, we call it the $j$-th codeword.
 The observation vector $Y^T$ is a binary vector of length $T$, with entries equal to $1$ for the tests with positive outcome.
+Similarly, $Y(t)$ denotes the $t$-th component of the vector $Y^T$. \item $\emb{X}$: The $N\times T$ measurement matrix, or the codebook, is a collection of $N$ codewords defining the pool design, i.e., the assignment of items to tests.
+Note that

-Similarly, $Y(t)$ denotes the $t$-th component of the vector $Y^T$. \item Given a subset $S\subset\{1,2 \ldots N\}$ with cardinality $|S|$, the matrix $\emb{X}_S$ is an $|S|\times T$ matrix formed from the rows indexed by $S$.
+where each entry represents a row of the matrix $\emb{X}$. \item Given a subset $S\subset\{1,2 \ldots N\}$ with cardinality $|S|$, the matrix $\emb{X}_S$ is an $|S|\times T$ matrix formed from the rows indexed by $S$.